JakeMendel/FeatureFinding/LW_post.md

 ## 2-sparse features?
 Is it necessary?
 A comment about Johnson-Lindenstrauss lemma.
 Mean interference < epsilon vs max interference < epsilon.
 Arranging features uniformly on the sphere gets on average interference $\frac{1}{\sqrt{d}}$ compared to $\frac{1}{d}$ if we go for a long tegum product of low dimensional polytopes.
 But this method only fits a number of features that is linear in the dimension (assuming a fixed size of polytope).

+# Why is this analysis useful?
+- (due to arthur) toy models are useful when they well reflect the kind of stuff happening in larger models, and when they are good at this.
+Toy models could fail to be useful because they are hopeless at a task of interest, or because the task is trivial for them
+    - Understanding more about what tasks are unrealistically easy (like superposition with a hidden layer and softmax) or hard (like  escaping a positive definite Hessian in the tied bias relu mse case?? - need to improve this example) for a toy model is essential for using toy models to improve our understanding of larger models
+- Can we improve our understanding of inductive biases in superposition?
+- Understanding memorisation - how is it that models can approximately store one datapoint per parameter?